 participate in a shared work plan.

-prescribed by the commissioner, under which a group of employees whose normal weekly hours
+format prescribed by the commissioner, under which a group of employees whose normal weekly

-of work are reduced, in order to prevent employees from being laid off because of lack of work.
+hours of work are reduced, in order to prevent employees from being laid off due to lack of work.

 (4) "Normal weekly hours of work" means the number of hours in a week that the employee